nicholast25/AirPollutionPINN/ScriptGEE/README.md

 ## `WestJava_Banten_Jakarta_SpatialCentroid`

-Uses representative centroid-based spatial configurations.
+Uses representative centroid-based spatial configurations for each city/regency.

 For this configuration: